 An unfinished cycle of communication generates what might be called "answer hunger".
 An individual who is waiting for a signal that his communication has been received is prone to accept any inflow.
-When an individual has, for a very long period of time, consistently waited for answers which did not arrive, any sort of answer from anywhere will be pulled in to him, by him, as an effort to remedy his scarcity of answers.
+When an individual has, for a very long time, consistently waited for answers which did not arrive, any sort of answer from anywhere will be pulled in to him, by him, as an effort to remedy his scarcity of answers.

 We have seen an entire race of philosophers go out of existence since 1790.
 We have seen philosophy become a very unimportant subject, where once it was a very common coin amongst the people.
 The philosophers, themselves, put themselves out of communication with the people by insisting upon using words of special definitions which could not be assimilated with readiness by persons in general.
 The currency of philosophy could not be duplicated readily by those with relatively limited vocabularies.
-Take such jawcracking words as "telekinesis"22.
-While it probably means something very interesting and very vital, if you will think back carefully, no taxi-driver mentioned this word to you while you were paying your fare or even during the more verbose moments of the ride.
+Take such jaw cracking words as "telekinesis".
+While it probably means something very interesting and very vital, if you will think back carefully, no taxi driver mentioned this word to you while you were paying your fare or even during the more verbose moments of the ride.
+Probably the basic trouble with philosophy was that it became Germanic in its grammar, an example set by Immanuel Kant.
+And if you will recall that wonderful story by Saki, a man was once trampled to death while trying to teach an elephant German irregular verbs.
+Philosophy shed some of its responsibility for a cycle of communication by rendering itself unduplicatable by its readers.
+It is the responsibility of anyone who would communicate that he speak with such vocabulary as can be understood.